Table of Contents[Hide][Show]

-Our family has been making Kombucha for years and this health-boosting drink is a favorite in our house.
-Many of my friends and family have been gifted a “Baby Kombucha” as my kids call the SCOBY (Symbiotic Colony of Bacteria and Yeast).
+Our family has been making kombucha for years and this health-boosting drink is a favorite in our house.
+Many of my friends and family have been gifted a “baby kombucha” as my kids call the SCOBY (Symbiotic Culture of Bacteria and Yeast).

 What is Kombucha?

 Kombucha is a fermented sweetened tea that has been around for centuries.
 It is slightly tangy and slightly sweet, and a great treat on a summer day.
 Just as with water kefir, kombucha can be double fermented into a fizzy soda with a slight fruit taste.

 Kombucha contains high levels of antioxidants, b-vitamins, probiotics, and glucaric acid.
 It has been reported to have a variety of health benefits including: